civboot/civlua/zoa/README.md

 ]
 ```

-Zoa also defines a few standard types:
+Zoa also comes pre-defined with a few standard types.
+If your language already has these types, then you should implement the zoa interface for it or similar.
+The below shows their structure when serialized/deserialized:

 ```
-enum   ZTy         [ ... all native+standard zoa types ... ]
-struct ZPair       [ str: ZTy, value: &ZTy ] -- typeid = 128
+enum   ZTy         [ all Zoa types ] struct ZPair       [ str: ZTy, value: &ZTy ] -- typeid = 128
-struct ZList       [ Arr[ZTy]                       ]
+struct List       [ Arr[ZTy]                       ]
-struct ZMap        [ Arr[ZPair]                     ]
+struct Map        [ Arr[ZPair]                     ]

-struct ZDuration   [ I8 sec , U4 ns                 ]
+struct Duration   [ I8 sec , U4 ns                 ]
-struct ZTime       [ I8 sec , U4 ns                 ] -- since unix Epoch
+struct Time       [ I8 sec , U4 ns                 ] -- since unix Epoch
-struct ZDateTime   [ I4 year, U2 day, U4 sec, U4 ns ]
+struct DateTime   [ I4 year, U2 day, U4 sec, U4 ns ]
-struct ZDate       [ I8 year, U2 day,               ]
+struct Date       [ I8 year, U2 day,               ]
-struct ZYear       [ I8 year ]
+struct Year       [ I8 year ]
 ```

 > All zoa concrete types (not ZTy or ZPair) require a maximum of 16 bytes of space so the ZTy enum requires
 wordsize+16 in storage.

 ## Serialization
-The simplest version of serialization (with no references or arrays) simply unwraps the type's fields and call `string.pack` on it's concatenated format.
+The simplest version of serialization in Lua has no references or arrays and simply unwraps the type's fields and calls `string.pack` on it's concatenated format, with appropriate substitutions for float/etc.
-Optional C compatibility can be achieved by adding appropriate `x` formats for alignment between structs.
-Simple deserialization is the reverse: unpack the string and then walk the fields from the resulting array.
+Optional C compatibility can be achieved by adding appropriate `x` padding for alignment between structs.
+Simple deserialization is the reverse: unpack the string and then walk and set the fields from the resulting array.

 The existence of references and/or arrays complicate things.
+Essentially every value must be given an index, and anything that references that value will instead reference the index.
 The basic structure is:

-* every type is given an id and every id is given a name (which uses the metaty name).
-Requires metaty names to be registered.
+* every type is given an ity (type id) and every ity is given a name (which uses the metaty name).
+  * ity=0 (when used below) refers to the "root type" and the actual ity encoded is also ity=0 (it is both ids)
+  * when a value's ity=0 it is considered a "root value" and will be included in the output array.
+    * see below for how ity are actually encoded.
 * walk all values recursively.
-Every value behind a reference or contained in an array is put in a `table[value] = nextId()` where the id is a number that increments.
+Every value behind a reference or contained in an array is put in a `table[value] = nextIdx()` where the idx is a number that increments.
 If the value is already in the table it is skipped.
-* From now on, any references will use the id to refer to the value.
+* From now on, any references will use the idx to refer to the value.
-* The values in this table are serialized from id high->low.
-Each value is prefixed by a type id.  (which has a conatant size)
+* The values in this table are then serialized from idx high->low.
+Each value is prefixed by its ity (the types must be a known constant size)
 * The remaining (non indirect) values are serialized.

 Serialization is the reverse:
-* items are deserialized into a table keyed by index.
+* items are deserialized into a table keyed by idx
-* any references use the index to lookup the value.
+* any references use the idx to lookup the value to determine the actual reference.
-* the result is the ginal root values.
+* the result is the final root values.

 **rework the below**